-Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
-If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions
+Protected characteristic Brief explanation of why this has been assessed as having impact?
+If so, please Short explanation of mitigating actions explain -use list below to medium or high negative impact identify geographical area(s)

 If you have specified mitigations as part of the assessment, now consider reviewing the impact severity/risk assessment.